There is one waiting list open now offered by Kauai County Housing Agency.

-The Kauai County Housing Agency (KCHA) Section 8 Housing Choice Voucher waiting list is currently open, from May 15, 2019 at 8:00 am HT, until further notice.
-It was last open for three days in July, 2018.
-Before that, it was open for almost two weeks in August, 2016, and for two weeks in October, 2014.
+The Kauai County Housing Agency (KCHA) Section 8 Housing Choice Voucher waiting list is currently open.
+Applications are being accepted from July 25, 2020 at 12:00 am HT, until further notice.

 To apply during the opening period, complete the online application here.

 The application is online only, and no paper applications will be available or accepted.
 Only one application per household will be accepted.
-If an applicant does not have access to the Internet, they can use a computer at a local library, or one of the locations listed here.
+If an applicant does not have access to the Internet, they can use a computer at a local library.

 For more information, visit the KCHA website.